Arkya29/DiscordFavoritesEmotesSaver/README.md

 * Find the key "EmojiStore" (you can use the search field "Filter"), and double click on the value to select it.
 * You can now copy the current key and paste it to the program, or paste the key created by the program.
 * Refresh Discord by pressing "F5" (on discord.com) or "CTRL" + "R" on a software client.
+If the emotes "A, R, K, Y, A, 2, 9" are displayed in the recently used emotes, the key has been accepted.

 ![EmojiStoreKey](https://user-images.githubusercontent.com/61916582/139253531-076edf46-997c-4773-884f-7701ed8f51c5.png)